SandyRodger/RB175_networked_applications/Austin_miller_rack_article.md

 ## How does Middleware work?

-- The `call` method has to return an array with 3 objects, used to form the response status, response headers and response body.
+- The `call` method has to return an array with 3 objects, used to form:
+  -  the response status
+  -  the response headers
+  -  the response body
 - Classes that satisfy this requirement can be chained together.
 - You can have many small modular apps can be chained together to make a middleware stack.